14th Street bridges: Highway Bridge

 A new swing-span through-truss bridge called the Highway Bridge or sometimes the 14th Street Bridge, 500 feet (150 m) upriver from the Long Bridge, opened December 15, 1906, to serve streetcars and other non-railroad traffic.

 The yellow trolleys of the Mount Vernon Railway used the bridge until 1932 when the line was replaced by buses that eventually became part of the Alexandria, Barcroft and Washington (AB&W) Transit Company.

 After the George Mason Bridge was opened in 1962, the Highway Bridge was closed, but there was considerable discussion of reusing the Highway Bridge, perhaps for rush hour only automobile traffic.
 Nonetheless, the Highway Bridge was finally removed from the site in 1967–1968, and was taken to the Naval Surface Warfare Center, Dahlgren Division, for bombing practice.

-In order to remove the Highway Bridge piers, the Williams and Long Bridges were opened for the last time on March 3, 1969.
-They were opened to remove barge and crane equipment that had been floated upriver in 1967 to remove the old Highway Bridge piers and install new center bridge piers.
+In order to remove the Highway Bridge piers and install new Center Bridge piers, the draw spans of the Williams and Long Bridges were opened for barge and crane equipment in 1967.
 A few years prior to 1967, the railroad bridge had been welded shut, and in order to open it for the crane, that had to be reversed.
+The draw spans were opened for the last time on March 3, 1969, when the equipment was removed.